stefano-pogliani/dotfiles/Readme.md

   the files in this repository.

   If FORCE is set to yes, existing files are replaced with symlinks.

+make reinstall
+  Uninstalls, cleans, and then installs the configuration files.

 make uninstall
   Deletes the symlinks to the configuration files.